gromson/back-test/README.md

 ### Database

-MongoDB was chosen only for challenge task purpose, not sure I'd been using it for the real life application.
+MongoDB was chosen only for challenge task purpose, not sure I'd use it for the real life application.